paulhuisman/flickrfield/README.md

 ## Installation

-1. Download or clone the ACF Flickr Field repo to your plugin directory by downloading https://github.com/phuisman88/flickrfield/zipball/master or cloning: git clone git://github.com/phuisman88/flickrfield.git
+1. Download the ACF Flickr Field repo to your plugin directory by downloading https://github.com/phuisman88/flickrfield/zipball/master or clone it via git: git clone git://github.com/phuisman88/flickrfield.git
-2. Enable the plugin in Wordpress.
+2. Enable the plugin in your Wordpress installation.
 3. Succes!
 You can now select a Flickr field when you create new custom fields.

 ## Usage Example (PHP)